National Grid Foundation Provides $250,000 in Energy Assistance

 Foundation Awards Grant to Catholic Charities for Emergency Energy Assistance Fund

-As a result of the COVID-19 crisis, Catholic Charities is seeing more and more people in need of rental assistance, nutritional support and assistance with their energy costs.
-As temperatures drop, Catholic Charities expects even more residents in the Greater Capital Region will struggle to make ends meet.
+After a challenging year, Catholic Charities of the Diocese of Albany is seeing more and more people in need of rental assistance, nutritional support and help with their energy costs.
+This winter, the nonprofit anticipates even more residents in the Greater Capital Region will struggle to make ends meet.

-To help with the increased need, the National Grid Foundation is committing a record $250,000 the Emergency Energy Assistance Fund (EEAF) to help local residents pay their energy bills.
-The foundation is doubling last year’s fuel-neutral grant to help even more Greater Capital Region families get through an extremely challenging time.
+To help with the increased need, the National Grid Foundation is committing a record $250,000 to Catholic Charities’ Emergency Energy Assistance Fund (EEAF) to help local residents pay their energy bills.
+The foundation is doubling last year’s fuel-neutral grant to help even more families get through an extremely challenging time.
 As part of this effort, Catholic Charities and the National Grid Foundation officials also announced a challenge to the greater community to donate to assist those in need with contributions to the EEAF.